Categories

 Black Springbok has no seasonal restrictions in Eastern Cape, South Africa.

 The Springbok is a medium-sized antelope, graceful and handsomely patterned, with a long fold of skin on its back, and the hunter should always consider a springbok trophy.
+The typical shoulder height of a black springbok is around 75-87 cm, which helps in identifying and estimating trophy quality.

 The springbok is the national emblem of South Africa.